YellowYak/Gfx2d/README.md

 * Update the engine to support textures for walls.
 * Update the engine to support textures for floors and ceilings.
 * Implement sprite rendering for objects within the scene (enemies, items, etc.).
-* Update **Gfx2d.ResourceEditor** to support editing textures for walls, floors, ceilings, and sprites, and placing sprite starting locations on the map.
+* Add WPF app to create and edit textures for walls, floors, ceilings, and sprites
+* Update **Gfx2d.LevelEditor** to allow placement of sprite starting locations on the map.
 * Look into adding sound support in SDL2.
 E.g., play a sound when the player bumps into a wall.
 * Update the engine to support drawing text on screen.
 * Decide what in the heck I'm going to use this toy engine for!
 A FPS-type game?
 A puzzle-like game?
 Something else?